voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.68.1 is scheduled for 11/10/2022 between 5:30pm and 8pm CDT

+This release supports multiple languages choice in the `/asr/transcribe/async` and `/asr/recognize/async`.
+It runs recognition using all specified languages and returns the transcript with the highest confidence.

 ### Minor release 1.68.0 is scheduled for 10/28/2022 between 3pm and 5pm CDT

 The key features in this release are: